 -

-When both PIDs are open, the Fluidstream Simulation will carry CIP Caustic from the skid on P&ID-001 through the OPC pair and into the vessel manifold on P&ID-003.
+With both sheets open, the Fluidstream Simulation carries CIP Caustic from the skid on P&ID-001 through the OPC pair and into the vessel manifold on P&ID-003.

 🏭 Workflow: Tracing a Cross-PID Fluid Path Using OPC Bullets